 We are hosting an Afternoon of Jazz at the Waterford at Fair Oaks, in Fairfax, VA on Sunday, April 28, 2019.
-We are soliciting Vendors to participate in the event.
-If interested, click here for more information.
+PLEASE NOTE: ALL VENDOR SLOTS ARE NOW FULL.

 You are invited to our Afternoon of Jazz at the Waterford at Fair Oaks, in Fairfax, VA on Sunday, April 28, 2019 from 3:00 - 6:00 pm.
 Tickets: $70.00/pp. You can purchase your tickets today by clicking here!